dojo/docs/dijit/info.rst

 Dijit Basics
 ============

-You can use Dijit in one of two ways: **declaratively** by using special attributes inside of regular HTML tags, and **programmatically** through JavaScript.
+You can use Dijit in one of two ways: **declaratively** by using special attributes inside of regular HTML tags, and **programmatically** through JavaScript (you are welcome to mix-and-match the two styles as you see fit).
 You have the same options either way.

 .. code-block :: html
   :linenos: